jonjau/msa/README.md

   Headlines and categories of 400k news stories from 2014, derived from the UCI Machine Learning Repository [dataset](http://archive.ics.uci.edu/ml/datasets/News+Aggregator).
-* The New York Times 2020 headlines of monthly free to read articles that I gathered from [their site map](https://spiderbites.nytimes.com/2020/).
+* Headlines of the New York Times' monthly free to read articles in 2020 that I gathered from [their site map](https://spiderbites.nytimes.com/2020/).

 ## Training and testing the models